cgihlstorf/AIAgents/Topic5RAG/README.md

 4. Where does your RAG system provide more accurate, specific answers?

-   TODO
+   The RAG answers were not necessarily more accurate than the Gemini answers, but they were generally more concise (my point of reference for this is mostly from the answers about the congressional proceedings, as the accuracy of these responses was far easier to determine).
+Overall, Gemini's answers contained more specific and detailed information while the RAG answers were shorter and were formatted more as higher-level summaries.

-5. What does this tell you about when RAG adds value vs. when a powerful model suffices?
+6. What does this tell you about when RAG adds value vs. when a powerful model suffices?

    TODO